 Carriers.
 Cars.
 Strange smells.
 Waiting.
 Barking dogs and loud noises.
 From your pet’s point of view, a trip to the vet can be very stressful!
 Not to mention you having to take time out of your day to try to get to the vet.
 By bringing our hospital to your house, we remove the stress from the whole experience for you and your pet.
-Our state-of-the-art mobile veterinary hospital provides high quality, very personalized care for you and your pet.
+All exams and treatments are performed aboard our state-of-the-art mobile veterinary hospital, allowing us to provide high quality, very personalized care for you and your pet.
 No waiting.
 No stress.
 What could be better?

 2. What services do you provide?

 We provide most of the services you would receive in a stationary hospital.
 Our truck is fully equipped with a digital x-ray machine, on-board blood analyzers, a surgical suite, and a treatment area.
 From check-ups to surgery and more.
 Please click on the “Services” tab for a more complete listing of our services.

 Recent advances in vaccine protocols enable us to tailor a vaccine schedule to each individual pet, depending on his/her lifestyle.
 No longer does every pet need every shot every year.
 We will discuss your pet’s lifestyle during the exam, and together will decide on the best course for your pet.

 We do not provide grooming services, but we can recommend some excellent groomers in your area – both mobile and stationary!

 5. My town is not listed on the the Services page.
 Will you come to my town?